Skip to content

 request.as(actor)

-When a request trial needs to act as a user, use request.as(actor).
+When a request trial needs to act as an authenticated actor, use request.as(actor).

 js